 What Is Comparative Theology?
 A Catholic Perspective on Interfaith Dialogue

 Comparative theology is the study of one religious tradition through sustained encounter with another.
 It is not the study of religion in general.
 It is not interfaith dialogue conducted with diplomatic care.
-It is, rather, a specific theological method in which a scholar rooted in one faith tradition—in my case, Catholicism—engages deeply with the resources of another faith tradition and allows that encounter to reshape his or her own theological understanding.
+It is, rather, a specific theological method in which a scholar rooted in one faith tradition—in my case, Catholicism—engages deeply with the resources of another faith tradition and allows that encounter to deepen and enrich his or her own theological understanding.

 To practice comparative theology is to ask questions like these: What does studying Orthodox pneumatology teach us about the shortcomings of Western understandings of the Holy Spirit?
 How might Muslim reflection on divine transcendence correct Christian tendencies toward anthropomorphism?
 What can Augustinianism learn from the Jewish understanding of covenant?
 These are not questions of apologetics.
 They are not efforts to convert the other tradition.
 They are invitations to deepen one’s own understanding through serious study of how another tradition has wrestled with similar questions.